 Once the RUFFLE (#2) is joined to the constructed BACK (#1), finish the SAs of the RUFFLE (#2) with 3-step zigzag…

 Okay.
 Stop for 10 seconds.

 RELATED: Click HERE to learn how to gather like a pro!

-Step 4d: Sew the shoulder seams.
+Step 4e: Sew the shoulder seams (not shown).

 RELATED: Please click HERE to learn my preferred way of applying bias tape to an edge.
-It’s easier than those given on the pattern’s instruction guide sheet!

 Don’t worry!
 I’ve done the heavy learning for you!
 Click HERE to learn how to apply bias tape to the edges of the armholes.